 After the tests came back, it was determined I had HR+/HER2- mBC.
 My doctor’s recommended plan involved the combination of IBRANCE taken along with letrozole, which is an aromatase inhibitor.
 I was told this combination was a first-line treatment for HR+/HER2- mBC in postmenopausal women.

 I read all about the risks and benefits, and began taking IBRANCE in combination with letrozole.
 We’ve been happy with my results.
 I have experienced side effects including changes in my white blood cell counts, diarrhea, hair loss, anemia, changes in my nail beds, and weight gain.
 That’s just me—other patients might experience other common side effects including infections or fatigue.
 I am no longer taking IBRANCE with letrozole and am now receiving a different treatment.

-I have been blessed with so many things along my journey of life, but I am most blessed and most proud of my family.
+I have been blessed with so many things in my life, but I am most blessed and most proud of my family.
 Thinking back on my first diagnosis, I didn’t realize how much I alienated myself.
 Now I embrace my family’s help emotionally, spiritually, and physically.

 It took a long time for my husband, father, and two sons to fully understand my diagnosis.
 My husband and I laugh so much more now, and I know my boys are there for me too, though all I want is for them to be happy and healthy.
 I want them to live without the guilt of not always being physically there.
 They are young adults now trying to make their way in the world.